 - The GSP is efficient.
 If you’re shipping your items globally with the eBay GSP, it saves you lots of time.
 You don’t have to spend hours on shipping and customs clearance – it’s fast and easy because all the duties are reported and paid in advance.

-The eBay Global Shipping Program Problems
+Global Shipping Program Problems

 Despite undeniable benefits, the eBay Global Shipping Program may not be the perfect delivery solution for every seller.
 There are some catches that eBay sellers must know.